Vodafone helps UK's FTSE post a second day of gains

 By Tricia Wright

-LONDON, Feb 6 (Reuters) - Britain’s top equity index rose for a second straight day on Thursday, led by strong gains from heavyweight telecoms group which helped the market recover its poise after recent hefty falls.
+LONDON, Feb 6 (Reuters) - Britain’s top equity index rose for a second straight day on Thursday, as gains at telecoms group Vodafone helped extend its rebound from a five-day losing streak.

-Investors had been unnerved by signs of slower Chinese growth and the withdrawal of U.S. monetary stimulus, concerns that spread from emerging markets to the world’s big stock markets.

-A 3.9 percent rise in Vodafone, after the mobile operator expressed confidence that its revenues would improve, contributed the most points to the FTSE 100 index on Thursday.
+A 2.8 percent rise in Vodafone, after the mobile operator expressed confidence that its revenues would improve, accounted for around a fifth of the FTSE 100’s gains.

 Toby Campbell-Gray, head of trading at Tavira Securities, said Vodafone kept attracting investors because of its solid dividend yield and because of speculation about a takeover, even though AT&T ruled out a bid for Vodafone last month.